Oak Glen Preserve

 Explore Nature at Night!
 Join a TWC naturalist on a themed walk and talk on the Preserve trails.
 A different theme is presented monthly.
 Night Walks are held the third Saturday of the month April through October from 7 to 9 pm, and from 5 to 7 pm in November and December (No night walks January, February or March).
-Ages 8 and up.
+Ages 10 and up.
+Download the Night Walk flyer here.